International Flavors & Fragrances' (IFF) CEO Andreas Fibig on Q1 2020 Results - Earnings Call Transcript

 For the entire Taste business, we had a 16.5% margin with segment profit growing 6% to $137 million led by volume benefits and Frutarom integration-related synergies.
 You may have noticed that Taste segment profit margin appears lower than you are used to see.
 This is because Frutarom is now included and there is approximately $44 million of amortization of intangible assets.

-Our capital expenditures as a percentage of sales in the first quarter of 2020 was 3.6% and this was versus last years 4.5%.
+Our capital expenditures as a percentage of sales in the first quarter of 2020 was 3.6% and this was versus last year’s 4.5%.
 And I will touch on our outlook for the balance of the year in a moment.
 The net impact on our free cash flow defined as operating cash flow less CapEx, were a negative $31 million.

 As a reminder, Q1 is a seasonably lowest quarter of the year and last year it was a negative $11 million.
-In terms of cash usage, M&A and earn-outs and dividends amounted to $94 million versus $112 million in the prior years first quarter and this was all due to lower M&A and earn-outs.
+In terms of cash usage, M&A and earn-outs and dividends amounted to $94 million versus $112 million in the prior year’s first quarter and this was all due to lower M&A and earn-outs.

 As Andreas noted before, we are taking steps to preserve our strong financial position at this time, given the current environment and the possibility that the global economy could face a protective downturn.
 We are constantly refining our scenario planning to ensure we are well prepared.
 This starts with controlling what we can control, targeting reductions in operational and capital expenses.
 We are being very cautious with hiring, mainly just critical replacement positions and a handful of critical new hires.

 And we are reducing any and all nonessential spend in the near term including the likes of travel, entertainment, consulting, et cetera.
 COVID-19 does bring some working capital headwind.
 We had experienced supply chain disruptions as various countries to block down action.
-We value our long-term customer relationships, so we additional raw materials to serve as safety stocks, giving us capability to move manufacturing around and, in general, to help insulate against supply chain disruption as we’ve seen in India.
+We value our long-term customer relationships, so we purchased additional raw materials to serve as safety stocks, giving us capability to move manufacturing around and, in general, to help insulate against supply chain disruption as we’ve seen in India.

 We also paying some of our smaller and/or COVID-19 impacted suppliers more promptly if this is warranted and this could be expected.
 We are experiencing an increase in receivables, particularly from Food Service and Fine Fragrance customers.
 Of course we are working to offset these working capital pressures where we can.
-For inventory, we are constantly balancing the need to ensure business continuously during COVID-19 with the need to not over order.
-Where we could extend our payables, we are working with suppliers to do so.
+For inventory, we are constantly balancing the need to ensure business continuously during COVID-19 with the need to not over order, where we could extend our payables, we are working with suppliers to do so.

 And we are pursuing collections from customers with overviews at being proactive with those where there is credit risk.
 For capital expenditures, we are targeting reductions across the business.
 Specifically, we are prioritizing the highest returning projects while delaying longer-term investment that are not absolutely necessary at this time.
 And of course practically COVID-19 is making it much harder to launch or complete projects where significant travel is required.
 But moving forward, we also have to be smart to ensure that we invest in a flexible and healthy ecosystem.